 Click on the numbered view selection button for the view you want to restore.
 The Display window will immediately show that view orientation.

 Tip: User Views are a handy way to move from one zoomed in view to a zoomed in view of a different location.
-Save a user view at each location, and you are only a toolbar button click away from getting back to them.
+Save a user view either using the keyboard shortcuts Alt+1 through Alt+6 or by holding the Ctrl key and clicking on the appropriate User View toolbar button (1 through 6).
+Later, you can recall the view using the shortcuts Ctrl+1 through Ctrl+6 or by clicking the same User View toolbar icon.

 Enter a descriptive name as desired in the corresponding text entry field of a user view.
 These descriptions will be displayed as tooltip text when hovering over user view icons on the View toolbar.
 They will also be listed in the Messages window when a user view is restored.

 Note that defined views can also be saved and restored without entering the Manage Views panel.
 When working with your grid in the Display window, use the shortcuts Alt+1 through Alt+6 or simply press the Ctrl key and click on the appropriate User View button (1 through 6) in the View toolbar to save a user defined view.
 You can also use the shortcuts Ctrl+1 through Ctrl+6 or press the appropriate User View button (1 through 6) in the View toolbar to restore a user defined view.